-Participants were nominated by their constituencies in the Outer Islands, i.e. islands' women and youth association selected who would represent them at the Forum.
-Although the Forum targeted women and youth, there was in terms of а gap representation of women from age 30 to 49 (11 participants only).
-Most participants in the Women's Forum were aged 50 years old and For the exception of one more.

-Photo 25: Interactions with the leaders.
-Women and Youth Forum session, the young women did not have the opportunity to take part to discussions that may have been of importance to them such as the participation in decision-making from a women's perspective and gender-based violence.
+Participants were nominated by their constituencies in the Outer Islands, i.e. islands' women and youth association selected who would represent them at the Although the Forum Forum. targeted women and youth, there in terms was а gap representation of women from age 30 to 49 (11 participants only).
+Most participants in the Women's Forum were aged 50 years old and For the exception of one session, the young women did not have the opportunity to take part to discussions that may have been of importance to them such as the participation in decision-making from a women's perspective and gender-based violence.
 The Youth Forum did discuss the issues of economic empowerment from a youth perspective, but the specific challenges young women experience in this area may not have been discussed in-depth.
 In future Forum, more attention will be given to ensure the attendance of women from different age groups.